Drugs that reduce the acidity of stomach acid Drugs that reduce the acidity of stomach acid Drugs that reduce the acidity of stomach acid

 How does the drug work?

-If you burp without eating or have a stomach ache, it may be because your stomach produces more acid ( stomach acid) than usual and the acidity of gastric juice is stronger than usual.
+If you burp without eating or have a stomach ache, it may be because your stomach produces more acid ( stomach acid) than usual and the acidity of gastric juice has become stronger than usual.
 In such cases, there are medicines that use chemical reactions to reduce the acidity of gastric juice and relieve heartburn and pain.

 Experiment